Qualebook

 Objectives

-• Allow search and indexing tools to retrieve information about page content.
+• Enable search and indexing tools to extract information about page content.

-• Improve content support by search engines and indexing tools.
+• Enhance content processing by search engines and indexing tools.

 Implementation

-• When creating content, think about creating a short description of each portion of the book
+• During content creation, draft a short description for each portion of the book.

-• When producing, enter the tag meta name="description" content="", or a specific element with the same function, with a description of the content.
+• During production, populate the <meta name="description" content="..."> tag, or a functionally equivalent element, with a description of the content.

 Control

-• Check that the text of this tag actually describes, the content of the page is specific or more manageable.
+• Check that the text within this tag accurately describes the page content, either specifically or generically.

 Validation